bhanuprasadhere/anarixaiagent/README.md

 ## Project Overview

 This is a full-stack AI agent application designed to answer questions related to e-commerce data using a natural language interface.
 The project is built entirely on free online platforms (Replit for hosting) and leverages a Large Language Model (LLM) to translate user queries into SQL, execute them against a SQLite database, and provide human-readable answers.
-The frontend provides a chat-like interface for seamless interaction.
+The frontend provides a chat-like interface for seamless interaction, including visual data representations.

 ## Key Features

-* **Natural Language to SQL:** Converts user questions into executable SQLite queries using a powerful LLM.
+* **Natural Language to SQL:** Converts user questions into executable SQLite queries using a powerful LLM (Groq).
 * **E-commerce Data Analysis:** Queries provided datasets (Product-Level Ad Sales, Total Sales, and Eligibility) stored in a local SQLite database.
 * **FastAPI Backend:** Robust and scalable API for handling user requests and orchestrating AI and database interactions.
 * **Dynamic Frontend:** Simple HTML/CSS/JS interface for intuitive user interaction.
 * **Streamed Responses:** Provides a "typing" effect for AI answers, enhancing user experience.
+* **Data Visualization (Bonus):** Generates and displays charts based on data queries (e.g., Total Sales over Time).
 * **Zero Local Execution:** Entire development, deployment, and execution environment is online.

 ## Technologies Used

-* **Backend:** Python 3, FastAPI, Uvicorn, Pandas, SQLite3, Groq (for LLM inference)
+* **Backend:** Python 3, FastAPI, Uvicorn, Pandas, SQLite3, Groq (for LLM inference), Matplotlib (for visualization)
 * **Frontend:** HTML5, CSS3, JavaScript (ES6+)
 * **Platform:** Replit (Development & Hosting)
 * **Version Control:** Git, GitHub